RyanJMah/dotfiles2/readme.md

 ```

 * You will probably have to do `:TSUninstall all` the first time you
-  launch nvim, if you're doing the remote setup
+  launch `nvim`, if you're doing the remote setup

 ## Dependencies